-- Effective Career Counselling Ineffective or Lack of Career Counselling • Recognition of individual strengths.7 Focus on the future.7 Insufficient knowledge about the profession.
+Effective Career Counselling Ineffective or Lack of Career Counselling Recognition of individual strengths.
+Focus on the future.
+Envision a particular lifestyle and identity.
+Set achievable goals.
+Positive impact on psychological variables (e.g., relevant to well-being).
+Helps individuals make informed decisions about their careers, leading to greater satisfaction and success.
+Bolsters career advancement Insurficient knowledge about the profession.
 Unsuccessful transition to practice.
-Focus on the future.7 Envision a particular lifestyle and identity.7 Set achievable goals.7 Positive impact on psychological variables (e.g., relevant to well-being).7 Helps individuals make informed decisions about their careers, landing to execute sufficient solution Unsatisfied with career choices.
-Decrease in overall wellbeing. . . - their careers, leading to greater satisfaction and - success. - Bolsters career advancement
+Unsatisfied with career choices.
+Decrease in overall wellbeing.